ytksailab-org/Ribo-seq_feat_assoc/README.md

 Determination of codon usage frequence and protein structure features from AlphaFold

-Download the pdb format file from AlphaFold database of yeast\
+1. Download the pdb format file from AlphaFold database of yeast\
-1. unzip the file
+1.1 unzip the file\
 tar –xvf UP000002311_559292_YEAST_v4.tar

-2. unzip all the pdb file
+1.2 unzip all the pdb file\
 for i in *.pdb.gz ; do\
   n=`basename $i .gz`\
   gzip -dc $i > $n\
   echo $n\
 done > output.txt

-4. Extract the positive charge and proline residue by pipinfor tool
+2. Extract the positive charge and proline residue by pipinfor tool

 pepinfo -sequence $filename -graph ps -outfile $filename.pepinfo

-5. Calculate the IDR score for all the proteins in yeast
+3. Calculate the IDR score for all the proteins in yeast

 for pdb in *.pdb ; do\
   fa=`basename $pdb .pdb`.fa\